Please note: In smaller council areas (e.g. Shetland Islands), there are

 Over the next 10 years, the population of Glasgow City is projected to

-increase by 0.2% due to natural change (more births than deaths).
+decrease by 0.4% due to natural change (more deaths than births).
 Total

 net migration (net migration within Scotland, from overseas and from the